Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 5. Next.js: Framework for Modern React Applications

-Next.js is a framework that optimizes React applications with features such as server-side rendering and static site generation.
+Next.js is a framework that optimizes React applications with features like server-side rendering and static site generation.

 Key concepts explained:

-- Server-side rendering (SSR): It generates pages on the server before sending them to the client.
+- Server-side rendering (SSR): Generates pages on the server before sending them to the client.

-- Static Site Generation (SSG): Optimize pages to be fast and secure:
+- Static site generation (SSG): Optimizes pages to be fast and secure:

 6. Building a Portfolio